XBRL is an Extra Fancy Knowledge Graph

 - Guidance: There is a boatload of guidance provided to help you use XBRL correctly such as the Seattle Method and the forthcoming OMG Standard Business Report Model (SBRM).
 While the Seattle Method is more for financial statements, the ideas can also be applied to general business reporting.

 - Leverageable semantics: Foundation level semantics is defined such as units that can be used to describe facts, useful data types, functions, roles and arcroles, and other such semantics.
+For example, these are accounting related semantics.

 - Approachable to business professionals: Because you can work at a higher level of abstraction, even if you like to tinker with the XBRL technical syntax level, that is possible by a motivated business professional.
+Business professionals can work with blocks of information, like Legos.

 - Professional quality: XBRL provides professional quality knowledge graphs.
+Reliable artificial intelligence requires reliable machine-interpretable knowledge.

 - The Story of Our New Language